Visa requirements for British citizens: Common Travel Area

 However, there are occasionally checks on coaches and trains moving between Northern Ireland and the Republic of Ireland.
 British citizens living in Ireland have many of the same rights and entitlements as an Irish citizen.
 Citizens of third countries must have passports and, if required, visas to travel between the United Kingdom and Republic of Ireland.

 British visas don't enable travel to Ireland for people without agreement with Ireland, and vice versa.
 Passengers travelling between the Common Travel Area and the Schengen Area are subject to systematic passport/identity checks.

+People who are dual British and other citizens will need a UK passport to enter the UK, even if they reside permanently in the other country of citizenship.
+If they have children who are also British citizens those will also need a UK passport if they shall join the parents on a trip to the United Kingdom.